ericjauregui/whatsapp_bot/README.md

-Mass send messages/images to a list of contacts on whastsapp web through selenium
+Mass send out messages/images to a list of contacts on whatsapp web through selenium